Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Bias Correction Proposal

-We consider the generic inequality measure written as a function of the mean $\mu$ and the expected value of a generic function $g(\cdot)$ which we will generically refer to as $\gamma=\EX(g(y))$.
+We consider the generic inequality measure written as a function of the mean $\mu$ and $\gamma=\EX[g(y)]$, with $g(\cdot)$ a generic monotone transformation of the income variable.
 The population value for the generic inequality measure is